rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 > Scroll down to the next set of parameters of interest.

 **Rho Sampling** is the probability of sampling a lineage at a given time.
 In macroevolution this is usually associated with the extant sampling probability at t = 0.
-In our case study, we have no sampling beyond the period of interest, i.e., the youngest sample included in our dataset is from the Triassic and is therefore {% eqinline \psi$ %}-sampled.
+In our case study, we have no sampling beyond the period of interest, i.e., the youngest sample included in our dataset is from the Triassic and is therefore {% eqinline \psi %}-sampled.
 There are many amniotes that persisted beyond this interval until the present but these are not included in our dataset.
 This means we have no rho-sampled taxa and it makes sense to leave Rho = 0.0.

 The next parameter of note is the **Removal Prob** - this is the probability that a lineage is removed from the population upon sampling and it makes more sense in an epidemiological context.
 We need to change this to 0.0.